-- 1. These regulations may be cited as The Chartered Certified Accountants' Fees Regulations 2006 and shall come into force upon their being approved by the Association in general meeting by resolution passed by not less than two-thirds of the members entitled to vote and voting on such resolution. - 2.
-The admission fees and annual subscriptions applicable for the calendar year 2006 are confirmed as follows:
+- 1. These regulations may be cited as The Chartered Certified Accountants' Fees Regulations 2007.
+These regulations as amended as set out herein shall come into force on 22 September 2007. - 2.
+The admission fees and annual subscriptions applicable for the calendar year 2008 shall be as follows: - (a) Admission Fees